SeanColombo/CarND-Advanced-Lane-Lines/writeup_template.md

 ```

 The curvature is a huge radius on relatively straight lanes and smaller on very curvy portions of the road.

+In addition to the curvature, the car's distance from the center of the lane also had to be calculated.
+Originally, I made the error of calculating the distance from the center of the **image** but that was obviously incorrect.
+Now the center of the lane is calculated from the 10th-from-bottom-row of the green polygon, and compared to the center of the car.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.